Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Experiments

-We use the taxi multi-objective simulation environment considered in \cite{fan23} for testing nonlinear ESR maximization.
-In this grid-world environment (Figure \ref{fig:taxi_env}), the agent is a taxi driver whose goal is to deliver passengers.
+\textbf{Taxi}: We use the taxi multi-objective simulation environment considered in \cite{fan23} for testing nonlinear ESR maximization.
+In this grid-world environment, the agent is a taxi driver whose goal is to deliver passengers.
 There are multiple queues of passengers, each having a given pickup and drop-off location.
-Each queue is a different objective or dimension of the reward.
+Each queue has a different objective or dimension of the reward.
 The taxi can only take one passenger at a time and wants to balance trips for passengers in the different queues.
+This environment models the fairness interpretation.